ledeXb/ADB-XB/README.md

   </b></h4>
   </p>

-**ADB-Toolkit is a BASH Script with 28 options and an METASPLOIT Section which has 6 options which is made to do easy penetration testing in Android Device.**
+**ADB-XB is a BASH Script with 28 options and an METASPLOIT Section which has 6 options which is made to do easy penetration testing in Android Device.**
 You can do preety much any thing with this script and test your android device is it safe or not.
 This script is made with the help of ADB (Android Debug Bridge) it's an tool which is used for the developers for debugging the android device but as we know every thing has it's two side a good and a bad and i'm not telling you to do bad things but be don't do illegal things or FBI will find you 😂😂.

 Note : I'm not responsible for any thing you do to anyone with this tool this does not come under my responsibilty.